izcet/gitpushplus/README.md

 # Git Push Plus (GPP)
 A tool for improving git commit tracking and overall command line simplification.
+<br><br>
+#### Why
+I don't always have the time or remember to write out a verbose commit message of all the changes I made to any number of files, especially when I make multiple small changes.
+So It's more useful to me to be able to quickly see which files were added, edited, and removed when, so I can backtrack to a specific commit more quickly.

 #### Features:
  - Fully commit a file with only [one command](#Git-Push-Plus-All) and verbose output!